Conversations on Screen Time Before vs During COVID19

 Journal Articles

-• Screen Time and Sleep among School-Aged Children and Adolescents: A Systematic Literature Review.
+- Screen Time and Sleep among School-Aged Children and Adolescents: A Systematic Literature Review.

 Examined and updated the scientific literature on the association between screen time (e.g., television, computers, video games, and mobile devices) and sleep outcomes among school-aged children and adolescents.

 Hale, L., & Guan, S. (2015).
 Screen time and sleep among school-aged children and adolescents: a systematic literature review.
-Sleep medicine reviews, 21, 50-58.
+Sleep medicine reviews, 21, 50-58. - Relationship between screen time and metabolic syndrome in adolescents

 Primary objective was to determine the dose–response relation between screen time (television + computer) and the metabolic syndrome (MetS) in adolescents.
 Screen time was associated with an increased likelihood of MetS in a dose-dependent manner independent of physical activity.
 These findings suggest that lifestyle-based public health interventions for youth should include a specific component aimed at reducing screen time.

-Amy E. Mark, M.sc., Ian Janssen, Ph.D., Relationship between screen time and metabolic syndrome in adolescents, Journal of Public Health, Volume 30, Issue 2, June 2008, Pages 153–160, https://doi.org/10.1093/pubmed/fdn022
+Amy E. Mark, M.sc., Ian Janssen, Ph.D., Relationship between screen time and metabolic syndrome in adolescents, Journal of Public Health, Volume 30, Issue 2, June 2008, Pages 153–160, https://doi.org/10.1093/pubmed/fdn022 - Time for a view on screen time

 Sigman, A. (2012).
 Time for a view on screen time.
-Archives of disease in childhood, 97(11), 935-942.
+Archives of disease in childhood, 97(11), 935-942. - Television viewing, computer use and total screen time in Canadian youth

 Research has linked excessive television viewing and computer use in children and adolescents to a variety of health and social problems.
 Current recommendations are that screen time in children and adolescents should be limited to no more than 2 h per day.
 Findings indicate that fewer than 20% of Canadian youth in grades 6 to 10 met the total screen time guidelines, suggesting that increased public health interventions are needed to reduce the number of leisure time hours that Canadian youth spend watching television and using the computer.

 Mark, A. E., Boyce, W. F., & Janssen, I. (2006).
 Television viewing, computer use and total screen time in Canadian youth.
-Paediatrics & child health, 11(9), 595-599.
+Paediatrics & child health, 11(9), 595-599. - A Randomized Controlled Trial of Culturally Tailored Dance and Reducing Screen Time to Prevent Weight Gain in Low-Income African American Girls

 Objective was to test a 2-year community- and family based obesity prevention program for low-income African American girls: Stanford GEMS (Girls’ health Enrichment Multi-site Studies).
 Researchers concluded that a culturally tailored after-school dance and screen time reduction intervention for low-income, preadolescent African American girls did not significantly reduce BMI gain compared with health education but did produce potentially clinically important reductions in lipid levels, hyperinsulinemia, and depressive symptoms.
 There was also evidence for greater effectiveness in high-risk subgroups of girls.

 Robinson, T. N., Matheson, D. M., Kraemer, H. C., Wilson, D. M., Obarzanek, E., Thompson, N. S., … & Varady, A. (2010).
 A randomized controlled trial of culturally tailored dance and reducing screen time to prevent weight gain in low-income African American girls: Stanford GEMS.
-Archives of pediatrics & adolescent medicine, 164(11), 995-1004.
+Archives of pediatrics & adolescent medicine, 164(11), 995-1004. - The South African 24-hour movement guidelines for birth to five years: an integration of physical activity, sitting behaviour, screen time and sleep

 In December 2018, the South African (SA) 24-hour movement guidelines for birth to five years were released.
 This paper describes the process used to developthese guidelines.

 Draper, C. E., Tomaz, S. A., Biersteker, L., Cook, C. J., Couper, J., de Milander, M., … & Liebenberg, T. (2020).
 The South African 24-Hour Movement Guidelines for Birth to 5 Years: An Integration of Physical Activity, Sitting Behavior, Screen Time, and Sleep.
-Journal of Physical Activity and Health, 17(1), 109-119.
+Journal of Physical Activity and Health, 17(1), 109-119. - Effects of screentime on the health and well-being of children and adolescents: a systematic review of reviews

 Goal was to systematically examine the evidence of harms and benefits relating to time spent on screens for children and young people’s (CYP) health and well-being, to inform policy.
 Researchers concluded that there is evidence that higher levels of screentime is associated with a variety of health harms for CYP, with evidence strongest for adiposity, unhealthy diet, depressive symptoms and quality of life.
 Evidence to guide policy on safe CYP screentime exposure is limited.

 Stiglic, N., & Viner, R. M. (2019).
 Effects of screentime on the health and well-being of children and adolescents: a systematic review of reviews.
-BMJ open, 9(1), e023191.
+BMJ open, 9(1), e023191. - What explains the socioeconomic status gap in activity?
+Educational differences in determinants of physical activity and screentime

 Researchers aimed to investigate a comprehensive range of potential theoretical mediators of physical activity (PA) and screen time in different socioeconomic status (SES) groups.
 This study revealed that already in the first years of educational differentiation, levels of key Physical Activity determinants differ, contributing to socioeconomic differences in PA.
 The analyses identified the strongest mediators of the socioeconomic status-physical activity association, but additional investigation utilising longitudinal and experimental designs are needed.
 This study demonstrates the usefulness of combining constructs from various theoretical approaches to better understand the role of distinct mechanisms that underpin socioeconomic health behaviour disparities.

 Hankonen, N., Heino, M. T., Kujala, E., Hynynen, S. T., Absetz, P., Araújo-Soares, V., … & Haukkala, A. (2017).
 What explains the socioeconomic status gap in activity?
 Educational differences in determinants of physical activity and screentime.
-BMC Public Health17(1), 144.
+BMC Public Health, 17(1), 144.

 What is being written about Screen Time during COVID19